Romblon: Religion

 The people of the province are predominantly Roman Catholic.
-In 2012, the UP School of Economics reported that in recent years, 69 percent were Catholics, 30 percent belong to Iglesia Filipina Independiente while 5 percent are Muslims and around 3 percent belonged to Iglesia ni Cristo.
-Mainline Protestants and Evangelicals then formed a significant minority of up to 8% of the population.
+In 2012, the UP School of Economics reported that 75 percent of households were Catholic (Roman Catholic and Iglesia Filipina Independiente combined), 9 percent were Muslim and 3-5 percent belonged to Iglesia ni Cristo.
+Another governmental source reported in 2011 that Mainline Protestants and Evangelicals then formed a significant minority of up to 8% of the population.

 Economy

-Romblon used to be one of the poorest provinces in the Philippines until 2015 when it recorded lower poverty incidence of 38.63 percent, according to the Philippine Statistics Authority.
+Romblon used to be one of the poorest provinces in the Philippines until 2015 when it recorded a lower poverty incidence of 38.63 percent, according to the Philippine Statistics Authority.
 Poverty incidence in the province further declined to 28.28 percent in 2018.
 The provincial economy is heavily reliant on agriculture, tourism and mineral extraction which can be greatly affected by typhoons the frequently pass through the province yearly.

 Agriculture

 Agriculture is the main industry in Romblon.
 Coconut is the most cultivated crop with a total planted area of 58,270.44 ha.
 San Agustin has the most extensive area with coconut plants followed by Romblon and Cajidiocan.
 Rice is the next crop, cultivated particularly in Odiongan, Looc, Cajidiocan and Santa Fe.
 Other crops grown include root crops, vegetables and fruits.
 Odiongan, Banton and Magdiwang have the greatest areas planted with root crops and correspondingly, have the highest volume of production.
-Vegetable production is mostly for home consumption and grown in small scale.
+Vegetable production is mostly for home consumption and is grown on a small scale.

 Livestock development and poultry production is a viable small scale enterprise for farmers in the province.
 The provincial government maintains breeding facilities in strategic locations province-wide to encourage farmers to engage in livestock and poultry production to augment their income.
-Livestock and poultry management training and seminars is provided to interested clients.
+Livestock and poultry management training and seminars are provided to interested clients.

 Due to the geographical condition of the province, crops and livestock production is generally deficient as compared to the food requirements of Romblon population.
-To meet the rice requirements, Romblon relies on imports from the neighboring provinces while vegetables, poultry meat, vegetables and fruits are supplied mostly by Luzon.
+To meet rice requirements, Romblon relies on imports from neighboring provinces while vegetables, poultry meat, vegetables and fruits are supplied mostly by Luzon.

 Marine resources

 Fishing industry is a major enterprise as Romblon is surrounded by water on all sides.
 The fishing grounds of Romblon are a migratory path of fish from Sulu and Visayan Seas passing Tablas Strait, Sibuyan Sea and Romblon Pass.
 The waters also abound with demersal fish due to the coral reefs surrounding the islands.

-Because the province has a great potential for aqua-marine development, the province implemented a coastal and resource management program.
+Because the province has great potential for aqua-marine development, the province implemented a coastal and resource management program.
 Each municipality established a fish sanctuary and passed laws on fishery.
 The use of air compressors in the municipal waters was regulated and banned altogether in some municipalities.